 Social and dining etiquette plays a key role in today’s business world.
 You will use these skills in everything from interviews and business meetings, to networking events and office parties.
 A little confidence can go a long way and proper etiquette will set you apart from the competition.
 These skills are crucial to securing a job and advancing in your career.

 Many organizations, large and small, conduct final round interviews in a professional dining setting.
 And the way you present yourself can make or break the deal.
 Even if you have an outstanding resume and excel in interviews, your lack of knowledge of social etiquette can prevent you from receiving an offer.

-Each fall and spring semester, the Sam M. Walton College of Business Career Development Center for Retailing Excellence host a professional development training event focused on social and dining etiquette.
+Each fall and spring semester, the Sam M. Walton College of Business Career Development Center and the Center for Retailing Excellence host a professional development training event focused on social and dining etiquette.
 The event consists of professional image consultant conducting an hour training session on social etiquette in a networking setting and American dining style within a formal setting.
 After training, students enjoy a three course dinner and the company of local employers and fellow students.
 This event is held at the Janelle Y. Hembree Alumni House on the University of Arkansas campus.
 This event is free to students, but seating is limited.
 To be considered for this event, students must fill out an application, available in the Walton College Career Center, and submit a letter of recommendation from a professor or instructor.
 Recommendation letters can be emailed directly to Renee Clay at email@example.com.

 Upcoming Training Events:

 The fall 2014 Social and Dining Etiquette will be held in October.
 In addition to the formal training, the Walton College Career Center will host an alternate lecture-style session later in the fall semester.
 Additional details will be posted early in the fall semester.

 For more information regarding this event, please contact Renee Clay at 479.575.3925 or firstname.lastname@example.org.